 Axure kicks ass and I'd be happy to use it.
 But it being more sophisticated makes for a higher learning curve, which can be hard to get a whole team on board with.
 However, if a team is wants to invest in robust prototype testing and can afford a few licenses, it's worth having in the stack.

-Sketch's lesser implementation of auto layout and clunky multi-player experience are enough to discount it.
+Sketch's weaker implementation of auto layout and clunky multi-player experience are enough for me to discount it outright.

 Design crit, retrospectives, workshops, fun and games, and lo-fi goal and project planning are all activities I find FigJam is well suited to host.

-FigJam content can be easily turned into structured data using the Coda integration.
+FigJam content can be easily turned into structured data using the Coda Figma plugin.
 From Coda you can send that data almost anywhere else in your tool stack.

 For a collaboration tool, Miro's board and user management experience has really disappointed me.
 What's worse is that once I'm in a board and jamming on something, I find it freezes up way more often than it should.

-There's also not an analogous plugin between Coda and Miro like there is for FigJam.
-Not a deal breaker, but not great.
+There's also not an analogous plugin between Coda and Miro like there is for Figma and FigJam.
+Not a deal breaker, but it creates info silos and I don't like that.

 Oh how I wish I had tracked the amount of money I've saved my teams by building Coda docs that can do the same things a bunch of bespoke off the shelf SaaS apps do...